VandinLab/ALLSTAR/README.md

 BRCA1_meth
 ```

+## Practical Example

-**Example:** The `input_file.csv` contains 5 confounders in the first 5 columns and ALLSTAR is set to investigate rules causally related to target equal to 1.
+The `input_file.csv` contains 5 confounders in the first 5 columns and ALLSTAR is set to investigate rules causally related to target equal to 1.
 The analysis will take up to 20 cores.

 ```
 ./allstar.sh -f input_file.csv -s 5 -y 1 -p 20